teamabqwifinder/FrontEnd-AbqWiFinder/README.md

 ### A description of the current state of completion/readiness of this component, or your project as a whole.
 This should include a “hit list” of deficiencies: any unimplemented/incomplete elements, and known bugs, that would have to be implemented or corrected for a usable prototype (i.e. one that could be given to a skilled user for testing and feedback), ordered with the most urgent items first.

+This project is still in its Alpha phase of testing and deployment.
+While features are able to be viewed and the google maps is currently working, it is still unable to retrieve data from local developer spaces.
+This will be enabled in the beta version and this will include the main functionality package.
+Bugs still occur sporadically when switching fragments.

+Our order of priorities:
+1. The Application runs local businesses information on its server
+2. Implementing the google maps to also display this information
+3. Creation of the favorite locations code, to enable users to save favorite locations.

 ### A list of platforms (Java versions, Android APIs, OS versions, specific hardware, etc.) on which you’ve tested the submitted version of this component of your project, any hardware/software/orientation restrictions that you’re aware of.
 (This includes restrictions on device language, orientation, etc.)

+#### Devices

+Motorola G6 API 26 - On this device it seemed to work functionally okay.
+The app was able to jump from correct fragment to correct fragment.

+#### Emulators

+Nexus 5X API 24 - On this emulator it seemed to work functionally okay.
+The app was able to jump from correct fragment to correct fragment.

+Samsung SM - G930U- On this emulator it seemed to work functionally okay.
+The app was able to jump from correct fragment to correct fragment.

 ### For client side components, a list of aesthetic/cosmetic (not functional) improvements that you think would improve this component.
 This list should be ordered, with those that would give the most improvement (in your opinion) listed first.